 - You must be at least 25 years old and have lived in the United Kingdom continuously for at least 20 years.

 In exceptional circumstances, you can apply outside the Immigration Rules pursuant to Article 8 of the European Convention on Human Rights (the right to a private and family life).
 The standard for this route is high, requiring the applicant to demonstrate ‘unjustifiably harsh consequences’ for themselves, their child, or another family member if they are unable to remain in the UK.

 What is the difference between 5 year and 10 year route?

-- For a dependent application you would need to include the passport of the child(ren), court documents, birth certificates, evidence of the children’s schooling and GP registration letters for the child(ren)
+- For a dependent application, you must provide the child’s passport court records, birth certificates, proof of the children’s education, and letters from the child’s primary care physician (ren)

 When do you need to make the extension application?